Impact of Covid-19 crisis on services

 With increasing Covid-19 cases after the summer holidays, several countries re-introduced containment measures in September and October.
-Unlike the measures in spring, these did usually not include the closing of shops but rather included hygienic measures, social distancing, restrictions of public gatherings etc. Generally hotel and restaurant services were again most strongly affected.
+Unlike the measures in spring, these did usually not include the closing of shops but rather included hygiene measures, social distancing, restrictions of public gatherings etc. Generally, hotel and restaurant services were again most strongly affected.

-Development of services turnover in the fourth quarter of 2020
+Development of services turnover in the last quarter of 2021

-Figure 1 shows the quarterly development of services turnover in 2020 for total services and for the various service groups.
+Figure 1 shows the quarterly development of services turnover between Q4 2019 and Q4 2021 for total services and for the various service groups.
 Please note that financial and insurance services, as well as public services are not included.

-In the fourth quarter of 2020, the total turnover of services in the EU-27 increased by 2.4 % compared with the third quarter of 2020.
-This moderate increase followed an increase of 10.6 % in the third quarter and massive declines in the second quarter.
+In the last quarter of 2021, the total turnover of services in the EU increased by 4.2 % compared with the third quarter of 2021.
+This relatively strong increase followed an increase of 5.9 % in the third quarter of 2021 and of 4.3 % in the second quarter.
 In the first and second quarters of 2020, service turnover had massively declined (-3.2 % and -18.1 % respectively).

-- Professional and scientific services (legal services, accounting, marketing etc.) regained the level which they had in the last quarter of 2021.
+- Professional and scientific services (legal services, accounting, marketing etc.) increased with a rate of 2.8 % in the last quarter of 2021.
 They regained and surpassed the pre-crisis level by more than 8 %.

 In order to better understand the magnitude of the recent drops in services production and services turnover, Figure 2 shows how the various services categories usually developed on average during the years 2010 – 2019 (to make the various index levels comparable, all years have been re-referenced to an average of 100).
 Generally, services production shows a rather continuous increase during the year.
 The magnitude of the changes from one quarter to the next is usually around one index point.